 You are required under section 147(4) or (5) of the Environmental Planning and Assessment Act 1979 to disclose any political donations or gifts.
 A disclosure statement of a reportable political donation or gift must accompany a planning application or submission if the reportable donation or gift is made within 2 years before the application or submission is made.
 If the donation or gift is made after the lodgement of the application, a disclosure statement must be sent to the relevant consent or approval authority within 7 days after the donation or gift is made.

-Preliminary Assessment Once a DA is lodged with Council an officer will check its consistency with the requirements of any local, regional or state planning instrument, or other planning regulation that relates to the site or the proposed development.
-It is at this stage that the Applicant may be asked to provide additional information to assist with the assessment of the proposal.
+The preliminary assessment will begin once the DA is lodged through the NSW Planning Portal to Council.
+Council officers will check its consistency with the requirements of any local, regional or state planning instrument, or other planning regulation that relates to the site or the proposed development.
+It is at this stage that the applicant may be asked to provide additional information to assist with the assessment of the proposal.

 If required under Council’s Notification Policy 2002 the DA may be publicly exhibited and/or nearby landowners notified.
 Consultation may also be carried with other government authorities or service agencies that have an interest in the DA.